tdipisa/ckanext-datitrentinoit-deprecated/README.md

     pip install -r dev-requirements.txt

-## Harvest Configuration
+## CSW Harvest Configuration

-Using the ckanext-provbz harvester you can use an additional configuration property in addition to the other allowed for the ckanext-geonetwork and ckanext-multilang harvesters:
+Using the ckanext-datitrentinoit harvester you can use an additional configuration property in addition to the other allowed for the ckanext-geonetwork and ckanext-multilang harvesters:

 * ``default_license``: with this property you can specify the default license to use for the CKAN's dataset if none useLimitation has been found into the metadata.
 Below an example: